harvester/harvesterhci.io/versioned_docs/version-0.2.0/installation/pxe-boot-install.md

 }
 ```

 The config file declares a subnet and two groups.
 The first group is for hosts to boot with `CREATE` mode and the other one is for `JOIN` mode.
-By default, the iPXE path is chosen, but if it sees a PXE client, it also offers the iPXE image according to client architecture.
+By default, the iPXE path is chosen, but if it detects a PXE client, it also offers the iPXE image according to client architecture.
 Please prepare those images and a tftp server first.

-## Harvester configuration
+## Configure Harvester

 For more information about Harvester configuration, please refer to the [Harvester configuration](./harvester-configuration.md).